michhar/azureml-keras-yolov3-custom/README.md

 ## Perform local inference on images or video

+To understand how to perform inference with the script, change directory into the `project` folder and run:  `python yolo_video.py -h` to see the help and argument options.
+You can perform inference on single images, live video feed or a recorded video.
+Output can be a labeled image, labeled streaming video or a labeled video output file.

 ### Inference on an image

 Change directory into `project`.

 In addition to other arguments, use `--image`

-Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path custom_anchors.txt --classes-path custom_classes.txt --image`
+Example:  `python yolo_video.py --model-path trained_weights_final.h5 --anchors-path custom_anchors.txt --classes-path custom_classes.txt --conf 0.5 --image`

 ### Inference on video from a webcam